Attackers Can Run But Not Hide. Our Radar Sees All Threats.

 The labs in this course are hands-on explorations into AWS logging and monitoring services.
 Each lab will start by researching a particular threat and the data needed to detect it.
 Then the student will use native services within AWS to extract, transform, and analyze the threat.
 The course lecture coupled with the labs will give students a full picture of how those services within AWS work, the data they produce, and common ways to analyze those data.

-Day 1 and 2 labs will center around your own infrastructure you will build in class, perform your own attacks, and gather those logs.
-Day 3, the class will open up to a larger shared AWS environment leverage managed security services.
+Section 1 and 2 labs will center around the infrastructure you will build in class.
+You will perform your own attacks, and gather those logs.
+Section 3 opens up to a larger shared AWS environment leveraging managed security services.

 WHAT YOU WILL RECEIVE